-We observe that three countries dominate the sample (Japan, UK, and US), accounting for more than 51,000 firm year observations which represents more than 70 % of the total sample.
+We observe that three countries dominate the sample (Japan, UK, and US), accounting for more than 51,000 firm year observations which represents more than 70% of the total sample.
 In order to investigate whether the main results are driven by observations from these three countries, we exclude observations from these three countries and re-estimate equation (9) for the remaining observations from 25 countries.
-The results are presented in Column (5) of Panel B. The coefficient on ITR is positive and statistically significant.
-More relevantly, we continue to find that the interaction coefficient ITR × |DA| displays negative and significant relation with REAL_EM (value = -0.022, significant at the 1 % level).
-Therefore, insider trading restrictions index plays an important role in influencing managerial incentives to switch from accruals to real activities earnings management, even in the smaller sub-sample of 25 countries.17
+The results are presented in Column (5) of Panel B. Although the coefficient on ITR is positive but insignificant, we continue to find that the interaction coefficient ITR $\times$ |DA| displays negative and significant relation with REAL\EM (value = -0.017, significant at the 5% level).
+Therefore, insider trading restrictions index play an important role in influencing managerial incentives to switch from accruals to real activities earnings management, even in the smaller sub-sample of 25 countries.